Petersoj/alpaca-java/README.md

 2. `cd alpaca-java`
 3. Checkout/reset to the latest version: `git reset 6.0.1 --hard`
 4. Build the project: `./gradlew build`
-    1. Note: if you build the project twice without a `clean` task in between (e.g. `./gradlew build; ./gradlew build`), the MD5 checksum will change.
+    1. If you build the project twice without a `clean` task in between (e.g. `./gradlew build; ./gradlew build`), the MD5 checksum will change.
+    2. Use Java 8 (JDK 1.8) to build, otherwise the MD5 checksums will differ.
 5. Generate the MD5 checksum: `md5 build/libs/alpaca-java-6.0.1.jar`
 6. Confirm that the checksum value in Maven Central is the same as in step 4:
 `curl https://repo1.maven.org/maven2/net/jacobpeterson/alpaca-java/6.0.1/alpaca-java-6.0.1.jar.md5`

 If the checksums are different, please [create a new issue](https://github.com/Petersoj/alpaca-java/issues/new)!
+The current MD5 checksum of build `6.0.1` is: `425532e598e3d812b29a3270cf4c5e73`

 ## Configuration